iampasstech/authentication_server_documentation/ios_framework.rst

 Updating Device Information
 ---------------------------
-Every time your application starts up or the user changes Notification Settings, you should update the device stored IPMobileDevice.
+Every time your application starts up or the user changes Notification Settings, you should update the device stored IPUser.
-Use the `update` method of `IPMobileDevice` to update the device information.
+Use the `update` method of `IPUser` to update the device information.
 When the device is updated IAMPASS may need to perform training.
 See :ref:`training <ios-training-label>` for information about training.

 .. code-block:: swift